Extend Your Language, Don't Alter It

 This is all exciting and fun, but how to apply this knowledge in practice?
 I have an answer.
 Rather a long answer, full of peculiar details and techniques.

 I suggest you to start with a popular article of Simon Tatham about metaprogramming custom control structures in C 10.
 If you are only interested in a working solution, consider Metalang99 11 with its statement chaining macros.
-Seeing how pattern matching works in Datatype99 (Hirrolot, n.d.) can also give you some insight.
+Seeing how pattern matching works in Datatype99 (hirrolot, n.d.) can also give you some insight.

 Final words